-Started in the 1970s with an eye towards producing exceptional Napa Valley Cabernet Sauvignon, Silver Oak maintains their extraordinary Cab focus over 40 years later.
-Today, they showcase premium Cabernet Sauvignon from both the Napa Valley and Sonoma's Alexander Valley.
+Started in the 1970s with an eye towards producing exceptional Napa Valley cabernet sauvignon, Silver Oak maintains its extraordinary cab focus over 40 years later.
+Today, they showcase premium cabernet sauvignon from both the Napa Valley and Sonoma's Alexander Valley.

 07 of 08